2025 Environment Southland election: Background

 Local body elections are held in New Zealand every three years.
 The last Southland Regional Council election was held in 2022, with 18 nominations for 12 vacancies.
 Elections were held in all but one ward.

 By 1 August 2025, Environment Southland had received 18 nominations for 12 positions.
 Since the five candidates for the Fiordland, Eastern-Dome, Western and Southern regional constituencies are standing unopposed, elections will only be required for the Hokonui and Invercargill-Rakiura constituencies.

-Other local body elections will also be held for the Invercargill City Council, the Gore District Council, the Southland District Council, the Invercargill Licensing Trust and the Mataura Licensing Trust.
+Other local body elections were also held for the Invercargill City Council, the Gore District Council, the Southland District Council, the Invercargill Licensing Trust and the Mataura Licensing Trust.